debjit003/Smart_Expense_Tracker/README.md

 Dates: Supports formats like DD-MM-YYYY, YYYY-MM-DD, and text-based dates like Feb 03, 2013.

 Categorization: The extracted text is scanned against a dictionary of keywords to assign a category (Food, Transport, etc.).

+### 🚀 Deployment
+This app is optimized for Streamlit Community Cloud.

+*Fork this repo.

+*Login to Streamlit Cloud.

+*Connect your GitHub and deploy.

+*Note: The packages.txt file ensures Tesseract is installed on the cloud server automatically.

+### 🤝 Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request.

+### 📄 License
+This project is licensed under the MIT License.